All Episodes

-Welcome to today's edition of The Rush 24-7 Podcast.
+Welcome to today's edition of the Rush 24-7 podcast.

-As you people know, I normally do not watch the epidemic awards.
+As you people know, I normally do not watch the Epidemic Awards.

 I did last night, and I don't know why.

-I I I don't know what it is.
+I don't know what it is.

 Made me curious to tune in.

-Man, oh man, that was the boring most boring.
+Man, oh man, that was the boring, most boring.

-Did you watch any of it, Snerdly?
+Did you watch any of it, Snerdley?

-What about you, Don?
+What about you, Dawn?

-Do you watch?
+Did you watch?

-My gosh, folks, it was.
+My gosh, folks, it was embarrassing.

 All that talent, and it went to waste.

-It was just utterly, totally embarrassed.
+It was just utterly, totally embarrassing.

-Well, you know that when Al Gore takes the stage twice at the Academy Awards, and those two appearances are the high point.
+Well, you know that when Al Gore takes the stage twice at the Academy Awards and those two appearances are the high point, I mean, if it weren't for his varicose veins, the guy'd be totally colorless.

-You know it had to be a totally boring night.
+You know, it had to be a totally boring night.

 Anyway, greetings and welcome.